 What is the Certified School Career Development Advisor (CSCDA) credential?
 This credential is intended for providers who work with youth in many settings and help prepare students for meaningful work and managing their careers.
 These providers work with other staff to coordinate the design, implementation, and monitoring of school and community-based efforts to improve the chances of students entering the job market with skills, knowledge, and credentials to be competitive.

 Who is eligible for the CSCDA?

-Currently, those who have completed training using NCDA’s Facilitating Career Development and NCDA’s School Career Development Advisor curriculum are eligible to apply.
+Individuals who have completed training using NCDA’s Facilitating Career Development and NCDA’s School Career Development Advisor curriculum are eligible to apply.
 Those holding a master's degree in School Counseling with three year's experience in career development may also apply immediately without attending the training.